 - Figure out each parent's adjusted actual income or imputed income.

-- Add up both parents' adjusted actual incomes or their imputed incomes.
+- Add up both parents' adjusted or imputed incomes.
 The combined amount is plugged into the Guidelines chart to determine the "basic child support obligation."

-- Factor in some additional expenses, including health insurance costs, daycare costs and extraordinary medical expenses.
+- Factor in some additional expenses, including health insurance costs, daycare costs, and extraordinary medical expenses as well as factor in the "self-support reserve."
+The “self-support reserve" is an adjustment ensuring that the parent paying child support maintains at least 110% of the 2019 Federal poverty level for an individual.
 This generates the "total child support obligation."

 - The non-custodial parent is responsible for paying a percentage of the total child support obligation.

-The Department of Human Resources has a child support calculator that you can use to estimate the amount of child support in your case.
-DHR Child Support Calculator.
+The Department of Human Services has a child support calculator that you can use to estimate the amount of child support in your case.